jtkovacs/jtkovacs.github.io/refs/notes/search-engines.md

 # What are search engines?

-Web mining > mining content, structure; see [notes on text analytics.](https://jtkovacs.github.io/refs/text-analytics.html#web-mining)
+## Business applications of search engines

+### Enterprise IR

+### Marketing

+#### SEO

+#### SEM

+## Ethical & social dimensions of search

+### Information overload

+### Privacy vs. personalization

+### Political & cultural influences on search

+### Social networks as IR tools

+### Adversarial IR (spam)

-## How do search engines work?
+# How do search engines work?

-In general, search engines work by crawling and [automatically indexing](information-architecture.html#cataloging-&-indexing) content (thus creating metadata).
+In general, search engines work by crawling and [automatically indexing](information-architecture.html#cataloging-&-indexing) content, thus creating metadata.
 This index may be fairly shallow, e.g. based on contents of the <meta> tag or headers; it may also be quite deep, using natural language process (NLP) techniques like grammatical stemming.
 User search terms are then matched to the index.

-In the early days, there was a strong distinction between search engines and library catalogs; increasingly, though, [KOSs from IA](information-architecture.html#koss-by-role-in-ir) may play a role.
+In the early days, there was a strong distinction in techniques used between search engines and library catalogs.
+Increasingly, though, [KOSs from IA](information-architecture.html#koss-by-role-in-ir) --- which take advantage of human knowledge by formalizing it for use by an information system --- play a role in improve search engine performance.

 ## Search engine process

+- **Token** "a categorized block of text in a sentence ... this assignment of meaning to blocks of text is known as **tokenizing"**

 ### Development cycle

 ### Response cycle

-- process
-  - development cycle
-  - response cycle
-- SEO

 ## Major search algorithms